 Compared to Type II and Type l, this model is the most comfortable and least bulky to use.
 However, it doesn’t provide adequate buoyancy for the unconscious wearer.

-As for its inflation mechanism, when activated, it releases gas to inflate the Type V device.
-Both manual and automatic type V devices have blow-tubes as a backup system for inflation.
+As for its inflation mechanism, it releases gas to inflate the Type V device when activated.
+Both manual and automatic type V devices have blow tubes as a backup system for inflation.

-Some Type V special use devices are labeled on their tags that it works like Type ll or Type III.
+Some Type V special use devices are labeled on their tags like Type ll or Type III.
 Its label also specifies the particular use design.

 Kayak life jacket – what to look for

 Comfort and design are some features you need to consider.
-Keep in mind that a comfortable vest should fit perfectly, but not too tight.
+Remember that a comfortable vest should fit snugly but not too tight.

-You won’t be getting in and out in your PFD often, but you still need to choose which design is comfortable.
-There are life jackets that come in different styles; vest, pullover, and mix vest and pullover.
+You won’t get in and out of your personal flotation device often, but you still need to choose which design is comfortable.
+Life jackets come in different styles; vest, pullover, and a mix of vest and pullover.
 Some can be placed over the head with adjustable straps.

-When choosing a life jacket, make sure it will last for a reasonable period.
+When choosing a life jacket, ensure it will last for a reasonable period.
 Choose a life jacket made from nylon or neoprene.
 These materials are durable.
-In case you come into contact with a hard surface or exposed to too much saltwater, it won’t wear down quickly.
+It won’t wear down quickly if you come into contact with a hard surface or are exposed to too much saltwater.
 Refrain from buying cheap PFD as they are made from cheap materials.

 All life jackets are buoyant, but some function differently.
 I highly recommend the life jacket that can keep you above water in an upright position.
-In case an accident happens, this type will keep you safe even if you lose your consciousness.
-But the preference is still up to you, I have provided the buoyancy features of different life jackets.
-You can use this as your guide.
+If an accident happens, this type will keep you safe even if you lose consciousness.
+But the preference is still up to you.

 Brightly colored life jackets increase your visibility in the water.
 In case an accident happens, rescuers can easily see you.

-The inflatable vest comes in two inflation mechanisms: manual and automatic.
-For a manual inflatable vest, you need to pull a string to activate the C02 before it inflates.
+Inflatable life vests come in two inflation options: manual and automatic.
+For a manual inflatable vest, you must pull a string to activate the C02 before it inflates.
 The automatic vest inflates when submerged in the water.

 But there are disadvantages to using one; they do not guarantee your safety.
 The manual inflatable vest is not buoyant.
 It only offers buoyancy when inflated.
 As for maintenance, it requires regular maintenance, as you will need to replace carbon dioxide cartridges.

-Paddle vests are a personal flotation device (PFD).
+Paddle vests are personal flotation devices (PFD).
 It is made from an insulating material and stuffed with foam.
 That is why it can provide buoyancy that helps the wearer face upward while in the water.
 The insulating material also keeps the body warm.

-They are commonly used in kayaking, and canoeing because it allows the wearer to move while paddling freely.
+They are commonly used in kayaking and canoeing because they allow the wearer to move freely while paddling.
 However, some are bulky and limit movement.

 Its design is also better than an inflatable vest because it has a few pockets.
 They are also perfect for keeping some tools and emergency gear that an inflatable vest doesn’t have.

-Remember that a life jacket is not an accessory, but it is meant to save your life.
+Remember that a life jacket is not an accessory but is meant to save your life.